TiiJeiJ8/E-Library/books/by-genre/Fiction/Speculative-Fiction/README.md

 This folder contains speculative fiction — works that explore 'what if' scenarios, alternate realities, and thought experiments.

+## Definition & Scope
+Speculative fiction is a broad category of imaginative fiction that explores hypothetical situations, future possibilities, or alternate realities.
+It includes science fiction, fantasy, and other narratives based on "what if" questions.

+## Inclusion Criteria (Optional)
+- Works should primarily be fictional narratives.
+- Works should explore hypothetical or future scenarios.

 ## Books in This Genre

 ### Nineteen Eighty-Four (1983)